Korn's inequality from the viewpoint of calculus of variations: Introduction

 \section{Introduction}

 This paper addresses the problem dual to the one studied in~\cite{Cassese2025}: obtaining upper bounds for the optimal constant in Korn-type inequalities.
-Korn's inequality, proved by Korn~\cite{korn1908, korn1909} for $p=2$ and by Krylov~\cite{Krylov1962Dirichlet} in the general case, states that for an open subset $\Omega$ of $\mathbb R^d$, an exponent $p\in(1,\infty)$ and $u\in W_0^{1,p}(\Omega, \R^d)$, one has
+Korn's inequality, proved by Korn~\cite{korn1908, korn1909} in $L^2$ and by Krylov~\cite{Krylov1962Dirichlet} in the general case, states that for an open subset $\Omega$ of $\mathbb R^d$ and an exponent $p\in(1,\infty)$ there exists a constant $C(p,\Omega)$ such that